أستفسر عن تفاصيل الدورة من مستشارنا الأكاديمي من خلال الواتس اب

 - Virtual course will begin on 14/8/2021 and end on 26/9/2021

 - Course is 40 hours long, covering the entire material of the exam according to the College Board syllabus.

 - Class schedule will be available soon.

 - Study Guide will be given FREE with any virtual course purchased.

-- Study guide will remain in your profile until after the AUGUST SAT Examination.
+- Study guide will remain in your profile until after the October SAT Examination ONLY.

 Steps for Joining:

 - Look at the top right on this page, Please register if you still do NOT have an account on our website.
 However, If you do have an account please Log in.
 (Reminder to keep your log in details somewhere safe)

 - After you are logged in, add to your cart the virtual course that you would like to attend with us.